 Sturgeon Fishing On The Fraser River

-It was a beautiful hot summer July day, and with the great warm weather we were also treated to gorgeous scenery.
+It was a beautiful hot summer July day, and with the great warm weather, we were also treated to gorgeous scenery.
 It really was a perfect day out on the water.

 Either Sturgeon Fishing has increased in popularity, or the advertising is becoming more in-your-face, but when we saw that we could fish the monsters in the river, we were intrigued.
 I had never considered before that there would be sturgeon fishing near me!

 There really are massive monsters in the river.
 Bottom feeders that are so powerful you’re sure to hear about epic battles that are measured in hours to bring the catch in.
 Anglers have to continually rotate on the rod to be able to conquer one of the monsters as it is no easy feat.
 It took us near an hour to reel in a Sturgeon that was 8’4″ and an estimated 300 lbs, with us rotating on the rod.
 The adrenaline of reeling in such a big fish will make you want to try to stay on the rod, but it is such an intense power struggle that you will want to give your arms a break, mark my words on that one.
 It is no exaggeration.
 Luckily, Sturgeon do not have teeth, so you need not be worried about gripping it by the mouth.
 Catching Sturgeon is legit hard work!

 When we were finally able to bring the boat towards the beach, the fish was unhooked and we all jumped in the water to get the money shot.
 We all held the fish in the water, and even that was no easy feat as it would suddenly squirm and knock you right into the water.
 It jumped so fast as we were taking a photo that it flung us all into the water.
 We thought we had won the battle, but really, the Sturgeon got the last laugh.
-It can take three or four people to hold a Fraser River sturgeon, and by the photos here, I’m sure you can see why.
+It can take three or four people to hold a Fraser River sturgeon, and by the Sturgeon pictures here, I’m sure you can see why.

-Know Before You Go:
+Know Before You Go – Sturgeon Fishing Tips:

 - We met at a boat launch in Mission, BC (33328 Harbour Avenue).
 There was plenty of parking and we didn’t have to pay for parking.